Ivanf1/robot-programming-project/README.md

 ### Components

+The robot is built using the following components:

-- Raspberry Pi 4 with Ubuntu 20.04.5 and ROS Noetic.
+- **Raspberry Pi 4**: Runs Ubuntu 20.04.5 and ROS Noetic, serving as the main processing unit.
-- 7 Servo AX-12+.
+- **7 Servo AX-12+**: Used for precise movement and control of the robot's wheels and arm.
-- Arduino Uno with Dynamixel Shield
+- **Arduino Uno with Dynamixel Shield**: Handles communication with the servos motors.
-- Logic Level Converter to connect the Raspberry Pi 4 and the Arduino Uno
+- **Logic Level Converter**: Ensures proper voltage levels between the Raspberry Pi and Arduino.
-- Pi Zero 2 with Pi Camera
+- **Pi Zero 2 with Pi Camera**: Provides vision capabilities.

 ### Schematic

+The schematic below illustrates the wiring and connections between the robot's components, including the Raspberry Pi, Arduino, servos, and sensors.

 ![Schematic](https://github.com/Ivanf1/robot-programming-project/raw/main/assets/schematic.jpg)

 ### Mecanum wheels motion

+Mecanum wheels enable the robot to move in any direction without needing to rotate.
+This unique capability is achieved by the angled rollers on each wheel, which allow for omnidirectional movement.
+The diagram below demonstrates the motion patterns possible with mecanum wheels and the equation used to control the motion.

 ![Mecanum](https://github.com/Ivanf1/robot-programming-project/raw/main/assets/mecanum.svg)

 ### Ros nodes graph

+The ROS nodes graph provides a visual representation of the communication between different components of the robot.

 ![RosNodeGraph](https://github.com/Ivanf1/robot-programming-project/raw/main/assets/rosgraph.svg)